w3f/polkadot-wiki/docs/redenomination.md

 ## The Vote

-After the genesis block of Polkadot was created and the network was running with a decentralized community of validators securing the network, it was decided to put the redenomination topic up to a vote again.
-This time, the vote was explicitly binding - whereas the vote on Kusama was of course non-binding being at best a way to capture of a signal and not able to affect the Polkadot chain directly.
+After the genesis block of Polkadot was created and the network was running with a decentralized community of validators securing the network, Web3 Foundation decided to put the redenomination topic up to a vote again.
+This time, the vote was explicitly binding - meaning that it would be executed if voted through.
+In comparison, the vote on Kusama was of course non-binding, being at best a way to capture of a signal without a direct way to affect the Polkadot chain.

 Due to the feedback received during the Kusama referendum, the Polkadot vote was to be held in an approval vote style, with four available options.
 DOT holders could issue votes for any